GatsbyCentral/gatsby-awesome-pagination/README.md

 In addition to the arguments above, `paginate()` also accepts:

-* `perPage` - An integer, how many items should be displayed on each page
+* `itemsPerPage` - An integer, how many items should be displayed on each page
 * `pathPrefix` - A string, the path like `/blog`, to which `/2`, `/2`, etc will be added

 Example: